cnattras/RIVETAnalyses/PHENIX_2013_I1227971/README.md

 Looks right for pions but it is a little suspicious for kaons.

 TODO
-Please turn off *KaonNeg, *KaonPos
+Please turn off *KaonNeg, *KaonPos (complete)
-Please label the Y-axes for the plots labeled "Ratio" what the ratio IS Please make ratios on a linear scale, not a log scale.
+Please label the Y-axes for the plots labeled "Ratio" what the ratio IS (complete) Please make ratios on a linear scale, not a log scale. (complete)